FAQ and Checklist for New Math Majors

 When browsing for the courses you want in the online schedule, click on the link to “view catalog entry”.
 This will take you to a course description which lists prerequisites, if any.
 If there is a course you want to take, and the prerequisite is an upper division course which you have already had at another university, such as Linear or Advanced Calculus, make sure that this course was officially approved to transfer in by the math faculty.
 If it hasn’t transferred officially, it’s not good for a prerequisite.

-You may contact them by phone or email, or visit them at the university.
+You may contact them by phone or email, or visit them at the university (check first; COVID has interrupted many of our normal operations).
 Email is often the best bet, unless you know the particular instructor’s office hours.
-Of course, when you are enrolled in a course, most contact will occur in Blackboard.
+Of course, when you are enrolled in a course, most contact will occur in Canvas.
 Outside of that, you may find the math program’s contact information at our Faculty page.
 When looking at courses (from any department, not just math) in the dynamic schedule, the instructor’s name should appear, as well as an envelope icon which links to the instructor’s email.
 This is for you to use if permission is required to get into the course.

 Although you will have communicated with Admissions and the online coordinator using your personal email address during application, you should start checking your official student email account after acceptance.
 Expect program and instructors’ contacts and other college correspondence to come through that.